Miley Cyrus to play Super Bowl concert for vaccinated frontline workers

-TAMPA, Fla.
-(AP) — Miley Cyrus is gearing up to perform a live show for frontline workers, at a pre-game event for the 55th Super Bowl.
+TAMPA, FL (AP) — Miley Cyrus is gearing up to perform a live show for frontline workers, at a pre-game event for the 55th Super Bowl.

 The NFL announced that 7,500 vaccinated health care workers have been invited to attend Super Bowl LV on 7 Feburary 2021 at the Raymond James Stadium in Tampa, Florida and watch Cyrus perform at the inaugural Tik Tok Tailgate event at the same location, that afternoon.